 Its composition makes it the easiest of the three foam insulation types mentioned in this article to work with.
 This material is delicate enough to push the wire through without any hesitation.

-Fishing Wire Through Insulated Wall with Foam
+Plumbing Repairs and Fishing Wire Through Insulated Wall with Foam

 If you’d like to learn more about RetroFoam insulation and dispel some more myths, check out the Learning Center on our website.